 The hay fields on both sides of Sloan Road will yield Bobolink.
 Other uncommon species include American Kestrel, Brown Thrasher, and a great variety of warblers including Chestnut-sided.
 Check the apple trees near the Guest House for Eastern Bluebirds.
 Unusual winter birds include Northern Shrike, Bohemian Waxwing and winter finches.

 Getting there: On Sloan Road at the Five Corners: From Williamstown Center, follow Route 7 South towards South Williamstown.
 At the intersection with Route 43, take Route 43 West and immediately take a right onto Sloan Road.
 Follow Sloan Road a mile uphill to the entrance on right.
 If you reach Oblong Road and Cricket Creek Farm, you have just passed it.

-In any of these places, you can see common visitors — White-breasted Nuthatch, Black-capped Chickadee, Tufted Titmouse, Downy and Hairy Woodpecker, American Robin, Gray Catbird, Mourning Dove, Blue Jay, American Crow, Eastern Phoebe, House Wren, Northern Cardinal, Song Sparrow, American Goldfinch, House Finch.
+In any of these places, you can see common visitors: White-breasted Nuthatch, Black-capped Chickadee, Tufted Titmouse, Downy and Hairy Woodpecker, American Robin, Gray Catbird, Mourning Dove, Blue Jay, American Crow, Eastern Phoebe, House Wren, Northern Cardinal, Song Sparrow, American Goldfinch, and House Finch.

 Leslie Reed-Evans is an avid Williamstown birder and served for many years as director of the Williamstown Rural Lands Foundation.
 For more information about finding birds, bird and nature walks, and reports of rare species, contact the Williamstown Rural Lands Foundation, www.wrlf.org, or the Hoffman Bird Club, www.hoffmanbirdclub.org.